sergmain/metaheuristic-docs/p/function.md

 - Function is an external file (like .py, .jar, and so on)
 - Function has to be signed so Dispatcher can verify legibility of Function's source

 An application 'package-function' is used for packaging purpose.
-For details see [Package function](package-function) page.
+For details see [Package a function](package-a-function) page.

 Default steps for packaging Functions are:
 - create temporary folder